Photometrics/PyVCAM/docs/PyVCAM Wrapper.md

 The `multi_rois.py` is used to demonstrate how control acquire multiple regions of interest.

 ### `newest_frame.py`
 The `newest_frame.py` is used to demonstrate how to acquire both the newest frame using the optional parameter to `poll_frame`.

 ### `seq_mode.py`
 The `seq_mode.py` is used to demonstrate how to perform sequence frame acquisition using the advanced frame acquisition features of PyVCAM.

 ### `single_image_polling.py`
 The `single_image_polling.py` is used to demonstrate how to collect single frames from a camera, starting from the detection and opening of an available camera to calling the `get_frame` function.

 Note that this test does not display the frame; only saves it locally to a variable and prints a few pixel points from it.
 If you want an example of how to quickly display a frame, see `single_image_polling_show.py`.

 ### `single_image_polling_show.py`
 The `single_image_polling_show.py` is used to demonstrate how to collect a single frame from a camera and use matplotlib's pyplot subpackage in order to display the captured frame.

 **Note:** The test reverses the camera's sensor size when reshaping the array.
 This is because the camera sensor size tuple is row x column, and the shape of a numpy array is specified by column x row.

 ### `stream_to_disk.py`
-The `stream_to_disk.py` is used to demonstrate how to stream frames directly to disk from a PVCAM C++ call-back.
+The `stream_to_disk.py` is used to demonstrate how to stream frames directly to disk from a PVCAM C++ callback.

 ### `sw_trigger.py`
 The `sw_trigger.py` is used to demonstrate how to perform a software trigger using two Python threads, one to configure acquisition and one to perform the trigger.

 ### `test_camera.py`
 The `test_camera.py` contains the unit tests for this module.
 It tests the getting, setting, and edge cases of all available settings.

 All unit tests can be run from the command line using the command `python -m unittest discover`